Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 ### Start Time

 Will pre-simulate the particle system for a certain amount of time when it is created.
-This is helpful to avoid the screen from looking empty, it will kick off the system as if it has already been running for the configured time.
-The higher this number is, the longer it will take to simulate, since it is based on real-time simulation.
+This is helpful to avoid the screen from looking empty, it will kick off the system as if it has already been running for the configured time (in seconds).
+The higher this number is, the longer it will take to simulate, since it is based on a real-time simulation.

 ### Worldspace

-If this is enabled, the particles will ignore the position, scale and rotation of the particle system after they have been created.
-This can be useful if you want to attach a particle system to another object - the particles that were spawned are not going to be dragged along with the object they were created from.
+If this option is enabled, particles will ignore the position and rotation of the particle system after they have been created.
+This means spawned particles will ignore the position of the particle system and instead only rely on their own position.

+This can be useful if you want to attach a particle system to another object, animate the particle system position / rotation with a timeline animation or via SceneScript.

+**Please note:** Keep in mind that the **Gravity** option in the **Movement** operator is affected by this option and might lead to movement behavior that you are not intending.
+Do **not** purely rely on the **Gravity** option to create motion.

 ### Perspective rendering